Comprehensive Phenomenology of the Dirac Scotogenic Model: Novel Low Mass Dark Matter: The Minimal Dirac Scotogenic Model

 We can analytically compute the singlet-doublet mixing angle $\theta$

-Since $\kappa$ is naturally small, the mixing between dark sector singlet and doublet is also vanishingly small.
-The mass eigenstates\footnote{In order to avoid a heavy notation, we are defining mass eigenstates as $\eta^0$ and $\xi$.} for the real/imaginary part of the neutral scalars are given by
+Since $\kappa$ is naturally small, the mixing between dark sector singlet and doublet is also extremely small.
+The mass eigenstates\footnote{To simplify notation, we denote the mass eigenstates as $\eta^0$ and $\xi$.} for the real/imaginary part of the neutral scalars are given by

 In the small mixing angle limit, the first state is mainly a singlet while the second one is mainly a doublet.
 The lighter neutral mass eigenstate is stable and can be a good candidate for DM as discussed in Sec.~\ref{sec:DM}, if their mass is lighter than that of the heavy neutral fermion, $m_N$.